-Here’s a map of the route from Wellesley Square to Boston.
+Here’s a map of the route from Wellesley Square (Wellesley Center) to Boston.
 The first 7 miles follow the Charles River Link Trail, then there’s a 2-mile stretch on quiet streets to the start of the Charles River Reservation, then a 13-mile stretch along the Charles River.
 If you want to bike along the Charles, and skip the Charles River Link Trail, you may want to park near Auburndale Park in Newton, where the Charles River Reservation begins, then bike along the Charles to Boston, then return via train to Auburndale.

 The start of the Charles River Reservation (Charles River Greenway)